Quick start

 Through WIFI

-Connecting your computer, tablet or phone to the detector's network makes it possible to access the web server through its standard IP address, as described in the section above.
+Connecting your computer, tablet, or phone to the detector's network makes it possible to access the web server through its standard IP address, as described in the section above.

 Setting | Description Internal puck (PUCK-300) |